bobtherobot/storeset/README.md

 ## Overview
-A simple way to store app settings and configs in your Node app.
+A simple way to store app settings and configs.
 I thought this would be a quick find on nodejs, but everything was too basic, or too complicated... nothing in that "goldylocks" zone.

+Works in Node (stores to a simple text file as JSON) and in browsers (store to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).

 ## Features

 - No complicated setup
 - No database
 - No dependencies
 - Easy set / get
-- Data stored as human readable JSON files.
+- Data stored as JSON.
-- Automatically stores in CWD (current working directory).
+- Automatically stores in CWD (current working directory) (Node) or to localStorage (browser)
-- Can have multiple, seperate store files.
-- Can specify store location.
-- Manually modify store files.
+- Manually modify store files (Node)
-- Pre-populate store files.
+- Pre-populate store files (Node)
-- Use "dot" notation to set/get objects/arrays.
+- Use "dot" notation to set/get objects/arrays -- or operate directly on the data object.
+- Use in browser (for browsers that support localStorage)

 ## Get it